Joseph Beuys The Expanded Concept of Art: Heiner Stachelhaus

 Beuys's efforts to establish Social Sculpture as a new model for the world were herculean.
 He constantly pondered the issue and spoke of it in numerous interviews, lectures, and articles.
 In 1972 he told his friend Hagen Lieberknecht:

-The evolution of Western thought, In philosophy, and of the resulting concept of science--especially what Is called exact scientific thought—has been a quest to attain matter. . . .
+The evolution of Western thought, in philosophy, and of the resulting concept of science–especially what Is called exact scientific thought—has been a quest to attain matter. . . .
 [But] you only attain matter when you attain death. . .

 Brain as the material substrate of thought: an organ of reflection, hard and shiny as a mirror.
-Once you realize that this Is a mirror organ, It also becomes clear that thought finds Its consummation only In death, and that thought then faces something higher: Its resurrection in the freedom that death gives, a new life for thought.
-And that in the future this can happen In a completely different way; that It is conceivable that in some future age one will be able to think with the knee.
+Once you realize that this is a mirror organ, it also becomes clear that thought finds its consummation only in death, and that thought then faces something higher: its resurrection in the freedom that death gives, a new life for thought.
+And that in the future this can happen in a completely different way; that it is conceivable that in some future age one will be able to think with the knee.
 And I maintain that one already can.

 Here again, much remains obscure, once more we encounter the idea of death, which occupies so important a place in Beuys's thinking and work.
 But Beuys was confident that regeneration will come from art, from the expanded concept of art.
 He said "Man must once more be in contact with those below, animals, plants, and nature, and with those above, angels and spirits."
 Again and again, he spoke of the changes, or rather the transformations, that man could set in motion.
 If the work of art is the ultimate riddle, man is the solution.